dunmatt/shrtnr/README.md

 # shrtnr
 Shrtnr is a smart string shortener, suitable for command prompts, title bars, and other cases where a long string might need to fit into a single short line.
+It can be used either as a library or as a stand alone CLI application.

 ## Status
 I'm just starting development, definitely not ready for use yet.